NDepend

 INumber implementations

 This is quite a welcomed addition to .NET and C#!
-For example we can now have a generic implementation of the exponential formula…
+For example, we can now have a generic implementation of the exponential formula:

 Exponential MacLaurin

-… and make this implementation works with double, float, Complex<T> where T: IFloatingPoint<T> or Matrix<T> where T: IFloatingPoint<T>.
+An implementation of this formula can work with double, float, Complex<T> where T: IFloatingPoint<T> or Matrix<T> where T: IFloatingPoint&lt;T>.
 And yes, e raised to the power of a matrix makes send as explained in this video.
 This is pretty cool and this is why the original code name for static abstract and generic math was PartyDonk.

 Partydonk